 Increased tension between the U.S. and Russia following last week’s shootdown of a Malaysia Airlines 777 is adding fuel to U.S. efforts to consider an alternative to the Russian-made RD-180 rocket engine, the U.S. Air Force’s top space officer says.
 The RD-180 helps launch national security space assets into orbit by powering the first stage of the United Launch Alliance (ULA) Atlas V rocket.
 “There is no indication right now that the supply will be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Shelton: Recent Events Call RD-180 Supply Into Question".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Shelton: Recent Events Call RD-180 Supply Into Question".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.